jtkaufman737/open-hacks-team-rdu-be/endpoints.md

 #### GET

-Important to include the `_id` field here because I think we should use that to populate the subscriptions array...
+~Important to include the `_id` field here because I think we should use that to populate the subscriptions array...~ Actually there is weirdness around that, guess we can just use code

 ```
 {
- _id: ...
  code: ... // state abbreviation
  name: ... // Full form name (for display purposes)
 }